 Meanwhile, a mystery shopper enters a store with the goal of auditing the quality of customer service in a store.
 This includes, amongst other aspects, the attitude of in-store staff to customers as well as to colleagues.

-Since they are secret shoppers, it’s an additional opportunity for suppliers (and retailers) to monitor if everything is up really to standard.
+Since they are secret shoppers, it’s an additional opportunity for suppliers (and retailers) to monitor if everything is up to standard.

 The average field marketer enters a store with the goal of physically improving the standards.
 Another way of describing that is to indicate that they visit to fix any in-store problems to enhance the customer experience.

 As a side note, this particular point is not about upholding merchandising standards - that’s a separate task altogether.
 Instead, it’s about ensuring the correct enforcement of in-store policies and rules.

 For mystery shoppers, the opposite is true.
 They enter a store looking to evaluate if the store has upheld these said rules and standards.
 Has a store lived up to expectations?
 If not, where did they go wrong?

 Depending on the brief received, a secret shopper can scrutinise anything.
 That includes monitoring both retail staff and field marketers to ensure they complete the work they’ve been employed to perform.

 Fixing and maintaining any in-store policies can take any store a long way towards pleasing shoppers.
 However, it’s only part of the solution.
 Merchandising standards also need to be at an acceptable standard.

 It’s here where merchandisers provided by suppliers can assist.
 Together with field marketers, they make up a supplier’s retail store facing staff.
 Similar to field marketers, their role is about enhancing and looking after the in-store experience of the shopper.

 If a shelf appears messy, they need to fix.
 Likewise, if a product hasn’t received the correct space, merchandisers must rearrange the shelf.
-In this instance, a merchandiser must be careful that if they make any changes, it’s in line with pre-arranged strategy.
+In this instance, a merchandiser must be careful that if they make any changes, it’s in line with the pre-arranged strategy.